What is a Crop Farmworker or Laborer?

-Daily Life Of a Crop Farmworker or Laborer
+A Day in the Life of a Crop Farmworker or Laborer

 - Direct and monitor the work of casual and seasonal help during planting and harvesting.